ibexa/documentation-user/docs/pim/pim.md

 # PIM (Product Information Management)

-With PIM you can create, configure and manage products that are offered in the [[= product_name =]]-based website and/or storefront, including their specifications, attributes, assets, variants and pricing.
+With PIM you can create, configure and manage products that are offered in the [[= product_name =]]-based website and/or storefront, including their specifications, attributes, assets, variants, and pricing.

 You can group products into categories and catalogs.
 Catalogs are collections of products selected using configurable filters.